 Affectionately known as ‘JB’ by residents, Johor Bahru is best known as the entry point into Malaysia from neighbouring Singapore as thousands of Malaysians live in the city yet commute daily into Singapore for work.
 It’s not the brightest star in the Malaysian tourism sky but JB can be a fun stopping point between Singapore and Kuala Lumpur, or even as your gateway to Tioman.
 The city has a few famous attractions including some temples, shopping malls, Hutan Bandar (Jungle in the City) and Danga Bay.

-So it’s technically one third Malaysian as Borneo, the third largest island in the world, is shared by Malaysia, Indonesia and Brunei.
-Borneo probably deserves more than just a cursory mention in this piece, and is a major destination in itself.
+So it’s technically one third Malaysian, Borneo, the third largest island in the world, is shared by Malaysia, Indonesia and Brunei.
+Borneo probably deserves more than just a cursory mention in this piece, and is a major destination in itself, so definitely worthwhile considering your own Borneo itinerary.
 You can see orangutans in East Sabah, climb Mount Kinabalu on Kota Kinabalu or scuba dive at Sipadan, considered one of the world’s most epic diving sites.

 What is the best time of year to visit Singapore & Malaysia